To find your greatest weakness, first identify your greatest strength and then look right behind it.

 The answer to this problem is not to stop being discerning, kind, compassionate, courageous, committed to sound doctrine, passionate in our worship or concerned about injustice.
 All of these attitudes and behaviors are actually commanded by God.

 The solution to this problem is to pray daily that God would give you grace to sanctify your strengths, that is, to purify them from sin and to set them apart exclusively for his purposes.

-and as you incline my heart to obey your command to love others as you have loved me (God-engagement).
+and as you incline my heart to honor and trust you and obey your command to love others as you have loved me (God-engagement ).

-God has given you special grace and gifts (Eph.
+God has given every one of his children special grace and gifts (Eph.
 4:7-8).
-The more consciously and deliberately you sanctify these strengths for his purposes, the more fully they can be used to bless others, develop closer relationships, and build his church (Eph.
+The more consciously and deliberately you sanctify your strengths for his purposes, the more fully they can be used to bless others, develop closer relationships and build his church (Eph.
 4:11-16.).

 – Ken Sande